Particle exchange statistics beyond fermions and bosons

-In addition to the possibility of emergent parastatistical excitations in interacting quantum matter, a natural, albeit highly speculative, question is to ask if paraparticles may exist as elementary particles in nature.
+\paragraph{Speculations about elementary paraparticles} In addition to the possibility of emergent parastatistical excitations in interacting quantum matter, a natural, albeit highly speculative, question is to ask if paraparticles may exist as elementary particles in nature.
 We have seen that our second quantized theory of paraparticles satisfies the fundamental requirements of locality and Hermiticity, and is consistently defined in all dimensions.
 It is also straightforward to incorporate relativity to get a fully consistent relativistic quantum field theory of elementary paraparticles, in which the canonical quantization of field operators are defined by the $R$-CRs in Eq.~\eqref{eq:fundamental_Rcommu}.
 Most fundamental field-theoretical concepts and tools~\cite{weinberg_1995} generalize straightforwardly to parastatistics.
-In order to consider usefully paraparticles as elementary particles, it is important to consider their superselection rules.
-Superselection rules arise because the full state space of our second quantized theory is a direct sum of exponentially many subspaces, such that any physical observable has zero matrix element between states of different subspaces.
-Each subspace is called a superselection sector.
-An immediate consequence of the superselection rules is that they forbid quantum transitions~(by any local unitary evolution) and thermalization between different superselection sectors.
-If the system is initialized in one sector, it will stay in that sector forever.
-Therefore the correct thermodynamic description of the system in equilibrium is through the partition function $Z_\pi=\mathrm{Tr}_\pi[e^{-\beta \hat{H}}]$, where $\mathrm{Tr}_\pi$ means summing over all states in a specific sector $\pi$, and the result is generally different from that in Fig.~\ref{fig:Tempdep} obtained by averaging over the whole space~(all sectors).
-In our second quantized theory of paraparticles, it can be shown that~\cite{Suppl} the thermal expectation values of all physical observables in a specific sector are the same as some system of ordinary fermions and bosons, meaning that paraparticles in our second quantized theory cannot be distinguished from ordinary particles by local measurements.
-This is reminiscent of the famous Doplicher-Haag-Roberts~(DHR) no-go theorem~\cite{doplicher1971local,*doplicher1974local}, which states, roughly, that any given superselection sector of a paraparticle system is equivalent to a given fixed particle number sector of a system of fermions and bosons.
-This problem does not arise for emergent paraparticles in our quantum spin models defined in Eq.~\eqref{eq:Hamil1Dspin_para}, which have no such superselection rules, since any two states of the full Hilbert space can be connected by some local spin operators $\{\hat{x}^\pm_{\labela,\labeli},\hat{y}_{\labela,\labeli}^\pm\}$.
-Adding an infinitesimal perturbation by such operators will induce thermalization between sectors without perturbing the thermodynamic behavior, allowing the distinct thermodynamics of free paraparticles shown in Fig.~\ref{fig:Tempdep} to be physically observed.
-This is similar to how interactions are necessary to thermalize an ideal gas.
+In order to consider paraparticles as elementary particles, it is important to consider their superselection rules.
+We discuss this issue in Sec.~\ref{SI:superselection} of the SI~\cite{Suppl}, where we explain how superselection rules fundamentally constrain the observability of parastatistics, which is reminiscent of the previous no-go theorems~\cite{doplicher1971local,*doplicher1974local}.
+We then discuss how our proposed realization of emergent paraparticles in condensed matter systems breaks these superselection rules, which motivates routes to construct theories of elementary paraparticles observably distinct from fermions and bosons, evading the no-go theorems~\cite{doplicher1971local,*doplicher1974local}.